fourks/psx_tapper/README.md

 * The memory layout is detailed in many tutorials, for example from [Orion_'s website](http://onorisoft.free.fr/psx/tutorial/tuto.htm).

 * You basically have at your disposal a single memory page of 1024x512 pixels for 16bit for a total of 1mb of VRAM but you can't use all this "wealth".
 Speaking of PAL resolutions, the first 320x256 pixels are used by the currently active frame buffer (what you see on the TV).
-At [0,256] ("under" the previous buffer) you have another 320x256 that is the back buffer being drawn while the other one is shown.
+At \[0,256\] ("under" the previous buffer) you have another 320x256 that is the back buffer being drawn while the other one is shown.
 These two buffers swap at every frame.
 This leaves you with half of that megabyte of VRAM to store your graphic assets.
-You may increase your game resolution up to 640x512 (PAL) but the more VRAM you steal for your frame buffers, the less remains for quick access of image assets.
+You may increase your game resolution up to 640x512 but the more VRAM you steal for your frame buffers, the less remains for quick access of image assets.
 Assets that are not in VRAM must be loaded from CD and that kills performances.
 Conventional RAM (2mb) is used for code and libraries.

 * The way graphics work in the PS1 is roughly like a treadmill: you have a structure called _Ordering Tables_ (basically a linked list of graphical instructions) that feeds the GPU.
 After VSYNC you init an Ordering Table item, execute instructions (move sprites, manage collisions and so on) and finally send the new OT to the GPU.
 Buffers are then swapped:
 ```